 Post-Graduate Experience Requirement:

-You must meet the following post-graduation experience requirements and pass the National Clinical Mental Health Counseling Examination (NCMHCE) to be eligible to apply to be a Licensed Mental Health Counselor (LMHC).
+You must meet the following post-graduation experience requirements and have passed the National Clinical Mental Health Counseling Examination (NCMHCE) to be eligible to apply to be a Licensed Mental Health Counselor (LMHC).

 Completed supervised hours are verified with submission of the Post-Master’s Degree Experience Form (part of the application).
 For additional information on how to apply for your LMHC review the Board’s website.